About 3DS

 Getting Started

 To enable 3DS for your card program, contact your Implementation Manager (for implementing programs) or your Customer Success Manager (for live programs).
-They'll work with you to ensure the correct network configuration is set up to route your 3DS authentications to Lithic.
+They'll guide you through the implementation process specific to your chosen decisioning and orchestration models.